vijayramsriram/RAS-SES-598-Space-Robotics-and-AI/assignments/first_order_boustrophedon_navigator/README.md

 # First-Order Boustrophedon Navigator
 ![image](https://github.com/user-attachments/assets/940fc6bc-fcee-4d11-8bc8-d53a650aaf80)

-In this assignment, you will understand the provided code in ROS2 with Turtlesim, and refactor and/or to tune the navigator to implement a precise lawnmower survey (a boustrophedon pattern).
-The current code will do a pattern shown above, which is not a uniform lawnmower.
+In this assignment, you will understand the provided code in ROS2 with Turtlesim, and refactor and/or tune the navigator to implement a precise lawnmower survey (a boustrophedon pattern).
+The current code will do a pattern shown above, which is not a uniform lawnmower survey.
-Explore literature on how lawnmower surveys typically look, and modify the code to meet the requirements.
+Explore literature on how lawnmower surveys typically look, and modify the code to meet the requirements for a uniform survey.

 ## Background
-Boustrophedon patterns (from Greek: "ox-turning", like an ox drawing a plow) are fundamental survey trajectories used in robotics, space exploration, and Earth observation.
+Boustrophedon patterns (from Greek: "ox-turning", like an ox drawing a plow) are fundamental coverage survey trajectories useful in space exploration and Earth observation.
 These patterns are useful for:

 - **Space Exploration**: Rovers could use boustrophedon patterns to systematically survey areas of interest, ensuring complete coverage when searching for geological samples or mapping terrain.
-However, due to energy constraints, informative paths are usually optimized, and this results in paths that are sparser than complete coverage sampling, and yet may still produce high-accuracy reconstructions.
+However, due to energy constraints, informative paths are usually optimized, and this results in paths that are sparser than complete coverage sampling, and may still produce high-accuracy reconstructions.

 - **Earth Observation**: Aerial vehicles employ these patterns for:
   - Agricultural monitoring and precision farming